Treasury Department, Financial Crimes Enforcement Network (FinCEN).

 One commenter suggested that the phrase “the acceptance of currency * * * from one person AND the transmission * * * to another location or person,” indicated that acceptance by the money transmitter of funds had to precede any transmission to satisfy the definition.
 If this were the case, however, it would be easy—particularly in an electronic environment—to circumvent this definition by the simple expedient of transmitting funds a fraction of a second before accepting them.
 The activity of money transmitting, for the purposes of FinCEN regulations, involves both acceptance and transmission, but not necessarily in that order.
 FinCEN is concerned about the ability to circumvent regulation if it were to require that the acceptance of currency must always precede transmission.
 The final rule adopts the phrase without change.

 The phrase “any means” is defined in the prior rule to include transmission “through a financial agency or institution; a Federal Reserve Bank or other facility of one or more Federal Reserve Banks, the Board of Governors of the Federal Reserve System, or both; or an electronic funds transfer network.”
 The final rule moves the phrase “any means” to a different part of the definition only to increase reader comprehension, and the change in placement of the phrase has no substantive effect on the meaning of the definition.
-The definition of “any means” in the final rule also includes a specific reference to informal value transfer systems.
+The definition of “any Start Printed Page 43593means” in the final rule also includes a specific reference to informal value transfer systems.
 One commenter suggested adding the phrase “but is not limited to” following “`Any means' includes.”
 While FinCEN believes that this clarification is not technically necessary, as “any means,” by its own meaning, encompasses more than the listed examples in the regulation, we will adopt the change to avoid possible confusion.

 The prior regulations also include in the definition, “(B) Any other person engaged as a business in the transfer of funds.”
 This phrase was removed from the definition in the Notice.
 The final rule, however, includes this phrase to minimize any possible confusion regarding whether there has been a change to the scope of the definition of “money transmitter.”
 The scope of the definition of “money transmitter” in this final rule is the same as that of the prior regulatory definition.